 Alhambra of Brandenburg

-The objective of the planning workshop is an earthen building that protects people, landscape and nature and combines innovative and economical process technology with contemporary design language.
-With a planned length of about 4.2 km, the largest contemporary loam building ensemble in Europe would be created.
-This would have the potential to help loam as a building material of the future achieve an economically relevant breakthrough.
+of a construction that protects people, landscape and nature and combines innovative and economical process technology with contemporary design language.
+With a planned length of about 4.2 km, the largest contemporary earthen building ensemble in Europe would be created.
+This would have the potential to help clay achieve an economically relevant breakthrough as a building material of the future.
+It is to become a pioneer for the coexistence of new technology and sustainable planning, innovation in construction, noise protection and the experience of nature.

 Opening of the test wall in Nebelin

 On May 5, 2020, the completed test wall at the day care center in Nebelin, Brandenburg, was opened and presented to the public.
 The 8 m long and 2.20 m high loam wall in combined “Wellerlehm” and compacted loam construction technique was built as a test and for the purpose of presentation as part of a feasibility study for an innovative noise protection wall made of loam on a section of the A14 motorway.
 Many villagers from Nebelin, children from the kindergarten, political personalities of the federal state and of the county, press, and the craftsmen and scientists involved in the feasibility study and in the building of the test wall were present at the opening ceremony and presentation.

 Conference on Thursday, 5 March 2020, from 9:30 to 16:00